- Research guides

 These publications are selected for you by Ingrid Kost.

-Abeyratne, R., Space Security Law, Heidelberg, Springer, 2011.Against the variegated background of bewilderment and cautious optimism that space transportation offers, this book begins with an exposé on international politics, the principles of which, bear upon space transportation, as well as the closeness of air space and outer space, and activities that straddle both frontiers at the same time.
+Abeyratne, R., Space Security Law, Heidelberg, Springer, 2011.View this title in our link resolver PlinkletAgainst the variegated background of bewilderment and cautious optimism that space transportation offers, this book begins with an exposé on international politics, the principles of which, bear upon space transportation, as well as the closeness of air space and outer space, and activities that straddle both frontiers at the same time.
 It discusses current issues and possibilities of communications and transportation in outer space, as well as the liabilities and accountability of the key players of space exploration.

 Hobe, S., B. Schmidt-Tedd and K.-U.Schrogl (eds.), Cologne Commentary on Space Law, Köln, Heymann, 2009.View this title in our link resolver Plinklet